nko3/mr-tvbs/README.md

 ## Begin

-Having a servant is every nerd's dream, also we are.
+Having a servant is every nerd's dream, also we do.

 When I notice node.js strong realtime function, I totally be attracted.